GiX007/auto-suggest-offline/README.md

 - `docs` - Reference materials
    - `Auto-Suggest_SIGMOD2020.pdf` - Original research paper describing the Auto-Suggest system (SIGMOD 2020)
+   - `auto_suggest_soft_implementation.pdf` - A minimal implementation and simulation of the Auto-Suggest system on a small dataset, providing validation and insights on the core ideas

 ## Getting Started